 - August 9, 2015

-These tips, of course, go hand in hand with professional dental exams and cleanings.
+Protecting your teeth, of course, go hand in hand with professional dental exams and cleanings.
 Without regular dental care to reach the spots in your mouth that’s is impossible to find you’ll end up with tooth decay and other conditions!

 Tip #1: Chewing Gum?